omkar-shelke25/ckad-killercoda/ConfigMap-as-Environment/finish.md

 - ✅ Verified the values inside the running container

 > ✅ Exam Tip
-  - If the question says “mount as env variables” → use envFrom or configMapKeyRef.
+  - If the question says **mount as env variables** → use envFrom or configMapKeyRef.
-  - If it says “app does not read env vars; config must be files” → use volume mount from ConfigMap.
+  - If it says **app does not read env vars; config must be files** → use volume mount from ConfigMap.